The dating contest sees 24 single women compete to win the affections of one hunky eligible bachelor.

 However, ratings collapsed below the million mark for the follow-up run in 2012, which featured reality star Spencer Matthews.

 Now, six years later, the broadcaster is reviving The Bachelor for the second time.

-According to Deadline, C5 has ordered a new ten-part series - the sixth overall - to air in 2019.
-Filming is due to begin in South Africa in the coming months.
+Deadline previously reported that C5 had ordered the new ten-part series - the sixth overall - to air in 2019.

-The publication suggests bosses see the show as a competitor to Love Island, which has smashed ratings records for ITV2.
+The publication suggested bosses see the show as a competitor to Love Island, which has smashed ratings records for ITV2.